Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

 apps_ne/apps
 ```

 In my environment (which is a test Oracle EBS system), we see some defaults are in use and found.
 If this were a real environment the `apps` account is pretty much game over for all EBS specific data.
 However, as a hardening technique, these accounts are often not allowed to create remote database connections.
-Let's just pretend we did not find these accounts and move on to a targeted spray.
-Let's say we found a spreadsheet on an SMB share that had database account names in it which gives us a username list.
+Let's assume we cannot connect with these accounts remotely and move on to a targeted spray.

 As seen above, something widespread in these Oracle environments is accounts having their username as their password.
 Why this was ever a standard... don't ask me.
 If you find usernames, I would first spray them with their usernames as their passwords and see if any of those work.
-If that doesn't, you are left with guessing the most common, `Welcome1` is pretty dang common and would be my followup.
+If that doesn't, you are left with guessing.
+Common passwords can be environment-specific, but in Oracle environments I find that `Welcome1` is widely used and would be my first guess.

 >Case sensitivity is not always enabled in Oracle TNS listeners either.
 Keep that in mind for password spraying and password cracking (later).